 Top Attractions in Rome, Italy

-The Quirinal Palace is a historic building in Rome, and one of the three official residences of the President of the Italian Republic, along with Villa Rosebery in Naples and Tenuta di Castelporziano in Rome.
-It is located on Quirinal Hill, the highest of the seven hills of Rome.
+The Quirinal Palace is a historic building in Rome and one of the three official residences of the President of the Italian Republic, along with Villa Rosebery in Naples and Tenuta di Castelporziano in Rome.
+It is located on Quirinal Hill, the highest of Rome’s seven hills.

-The palace’s significance comes from the fact that it has housed thirty Popes, four Kings of Italy and twelve presidents of the Italian Republic.
+The palace’s significance comes from its housing of thirty Popes, four Kings of Italy, and twelve presidents of the Italian Republic.

-The Quirinal Palace was even selected by Napoleon to be his residence par excellence as Emperor.
-However, his permanence never took place because of the French defeat in 1814 and the subsequent European Restoration.
+Napoleon even selected the Quirinal Palace as his residence par excellence as Emperor.
+However, his permanence never occurred because of the French defeat in 1814 and the subsequent European Restoration.

-The extensive palace extends over an area of 110,500 square meters and is the ninth-largest palace in the world.
+The extensive palace extends over 110,500 square meters and is the ninth-largest palace in the world.

 Celebrate Italian Victories at the Arch of Constantine